 The Community Services Board or Behavioral Health Authority (the “CSB”) shall comply with certain program service requirements for those community services it provides and the Department of Behavioral Health and Developmental Services ("DBHDS" or " Department") funds under this Exhibit G (the “Exhibit”).
 All terms, provisions and agreements set forth in the most current version of the Community Services Performance Contract remain in effect, except to the extent expressly modified herein.
 If the terms set forth in this Exhibit are inconsistent with the most current version of the Community Services Performance Contract, the terms set forth in this Exhibit shall apply.

 Notification of Award

-For program services under this Exhibit, the Department’s Fiscal Services and Grants Management Office (the “FSGMO”) and Budget Development Office works with the program offices to provide notification of federal and state grant awards, and baseline funding allocations to the CSB prior to funding disbursement.
+For program services under this Exhibit, the Department’s Fiscal Services and Grants Management Office (the “FSGMO”) and Budget Development Office works with the program offices to provide notification of federal and state grant awards, and baseline funding allocations to the CSB prior to funding disbursement and/or reimbursement.
 The notice will provide applicable federal and state grant specific information such as: award amounts, period of performance, reconciliation and close out.

 See ATTACHMENT 1 of this Exhibit for additional information regarding all state funded program services.